 Figure 2: Within- and between-subject similarity (WSS and BSS, respectively) for EC and corrFC.
 A) Matrix of Pearson correlation coefficient (PCC) values for EC between all pairs of sessions from Dataset A1.
 ECs from two sessions are transformed into two vectors, from which similarity is calculated (SEC); the sessions are grouped by subjects, as indicated by the colored symbols.
-B) Distributions of WSS (blue) and BSS (red) values for Datasets A1 – corresponding to diagonal and off-diagonal in panel A, respectively – and of BSS (green) for Dataset A2.
-Comparison between EC (left panel) and corrFC (right panel).
+B) Distributions of WSS (blue) and BSS (red) values for Datasets A1 – corresponding to diagonal and off-diagonal blocks in panel A, respectively – and of BSS (green) for Dataset A2; values from EC and corrFC shown in left and right panel, respectively.
 Dots and lines on the top represent means and standard deviations, respectively, indicating smaller overlap between WSS and BSS for EC.
 C) Visualization of the sessions of Dataset A1 in the space of the first 6 PCs obtained from PCA for EC (top row) and corrFC (bottom row).
 Each point corresponds to a scan session and each color to one of the 6 subjects, as in panel A. D) Silhouette coefficients of each session in panel C (see main text and Eq.
 16 in Methods for further details).
 E) Distribution of the silhouette coefficients for EC (top panel) and corrFC (bottom panel): comparison between the original link space (left) and the space of the first 6 PCs (right).
 Both Datasets A1 (6 subjects, in red) and B (30 subjects, in blue) are represented by the violin plots.
 Note the larger silhouette coefficients for EC than corrFC.